Best Burgers in Melbourne 2022

 Every element of The Meataxe was spot on from the crispy southern fried chicken fillet to the juicy chuck brisket patty to the crispy bacon and the heat elements that gave the kick.
 Even the soft bun rocked.
 It's tempting to take the bun off the top and pick at the various elements, but we recommend tackling The Meataxe head on and biting into this juicy bliss as a whole burger in all its glory!

-Betty's Burgers - Elizabeth St CBD, The Glen
+Betty's Burgers - Elizabeth St CBD and other locations

 Betty's Burgers arrived in Melbourne as a much raved about burger joint from Queensland.
 It's managed to attract a strong burger crowd for a prolonged period.